hol-workshop/migrate_to_atp/README.md

 # Prerequisites

+In this step, we will show you how to prepare your work environment in Oracle Cloud Infrastructure.
+We will use cloud-shell as our terminal which is console based, web terminal built in OCI console.
+It is good to use this terminal, in case you are behind corporate VPN, in case you don't have stable network connection.
+To use the Cloud Shell machine, your tenancy administrator must grant the required IAM (Identity and Access Management) policy.

+### Assumptions
-- Get your Oracle cloud account first!
+- You have an Oracle **Free Tier** or existing **Paid** cloud account

-If you don't have an OCI account, you can sign up for a free trial [here]().
+- Your cloud account user must have required IAM (Identity and Access Management) policy or admin user.

+### Objectives

+-   Create SSH keys in cloud-shell environment
+-   Configure API keys for your cloud user
+-	  Modify bash_profile to interact with terraform

-- Let's prepare our work directory.
+Let's prepare our work directory.

-We will use something called Cloud Shell in OCI web console, which is simple and sophisticated cloud terminal for the most of your need.
+Open Cloud-shell in OCI web console, which is simple and sophisticated cloud terminal for the most of your need.
 It is located right top corner of OCI web console

 ![](/files/0.Prep_0.PNG)